Mohamed Traore (footballer, born 2002)

-Mohamed Thiemokho Traore (born 15 August 2002) is a Senegalese professional footballer who plays as a defender for USL Championship club Phoenix Rising, on loan from Major League Soccer club Los Angeles FC.
+Mohamed Thiemokho Traore (born 15 August 2002) is a Senegalese professional footballer who plays as a defender for USL Championship club Phoenix Rising FC.

 Club career

 Born in Dakar, Traore joined soccer institute of Montverde Academy in 2016.
 On 17 August 2020, Los Angeles FC announced the signing of Traore using the top spot in the MLS waiver order.
 He made his professional debut on 10 September 2020 in a 3–0 defeat against Real Salt Lake.

 On 28 February 2023, Traore was loaned out to USL Championship side Phoenix Rising for the 2023 season.

+Traore's contract with Los Angeles FC expired at the end of the 2023 season and he was signed by Phoenix Rising on a permanent basis on 5 January 2024.